tweag/ghc-proposals/proposals/0000-linear-types.rst

 the arrows are regular arrows, it will work as expected.

-Linear data types are just regular Haskell type, which means its cheap to get interact with existing libraries.
+Linear data types are just regular Haskell type, which means its cheap to interact with existing libraries.
+That is, unless there are linear arrows in argument position.
+In which case, attempt to use a non-linear function will raise a linear-type error.
+The motivating examples are all like this: they are libraries which require linear types to work.

-There is one known unpleasant interaction: with ``-XRebindableSyntax``, ``if u then t else e`` is interpreted as ``ifThenElse u t e``.
+There is an unpleasant interaction with ``-XRebindableSyntax``: ``if u then t else e`` is interpreted as ``ifThenElse u t e``.
 Unfortunately, these two construct have differrent typing rules when ``t`` and ``e`` have free linear variables.
 Therefore well-typed linearly typed programs can stop typing when ``-XRebindableSyntax`` is added.

-TODO: view patterns
-Unresolved: view patterns
-Unresolved: ``@`` patterns
-Remark: lazy pattern-matching is only allowed for patterns as multiplicity ``ω``.
-TODO: when using a library with linear types and you don't: you won't be able to use functions which take linear functions as arguments, but first-order functions with linear types will work silently.
-When using a function which require a linear type, you will get an error from ``-XLinearTypes``.

-TODO (better phrasing)
-There is a an issue that defining newtypes such as
+The meta-theory of linear types in a lazy language fail if we allow:

 ::

   newtype Unrestricted' a where
     Unrestricted' :: a -> Unrestricted' a

-Because of laziness which could cause linear values not to be consumed.
+Intuitively, this is because forcing a value ``v :: Unrestricted a`` has the consequence of consuming all the resources in the closure of ``v`` making it safe to use the value many times or not at all.
+But newtypes convert ``case`` into a cast, hence the closure is never consumed.
+So ``newtype`` must not accept non-linear arrow with ``-XLinearTypes``.
+This is not backward compatible.

+Lazy pattern-matching is only allowed for unrestricted (multiplicity ``ω``) patterns: lazy patterns are defined in terms of projections which only exist in the unrestricted case.

+Unresolved questions:
+- It is unknown at this point whether view patterns can be linear
+- It is unknown at this point whether ``@`` pattern of the form ``x@C _ _`` can be considered linear (it is as much a practical question of wether there is a reasonable way to implemet such a check as a theoretical question of whether we can justify it).

 Costs and Drawbacks
 -------------------